yusdacra/nix-cargo-integration/docs/src/README.md

 Check out [rust-nix-templater](https://github.com/yusdacra/rust-nix-templater)
 if you want an easy way to generate nix-specific boilerplate for your projects!

+NOTE: `nix-cargo-integration` should work with any Nix version above 2.4+, but the experience may not be smooth if you aren't using the newest version of Nix.

 ## Usage

 ### With flakes